taeeekim/bmeg310/Final Project/Final_Project_Overview.md

     * **Analysis Plan:** Give a detailed description of your planned workflow and analysis plan including the algorithms you would like to use and the patient variables you would like to investigate.
     * **Challenges:** Use this section to address any difficulties you are encountering, or expect you will encounter.
 This may include limitations of a current approach or a lack of meaningful results.
 Please explain why you believe this problem is occurring, and highlight any limitations in your data you have found.
 You may also include a section for serious computational errors or bugs if they are seriously holding you back, but it would be preferred that most errors encountered are posted to Piazza.
     * **Timeline:** Discuss progress up to this point, as well as a list of tasks that still need to be completed.
 For each group member, provide a list of work done and tasks to which they have contributed, as well as a list of tasks to which they are assigned moving forwards.
 Note, writing reports/preparing the presentation are also project tasks and should be listed.
-* The report should not be longer than 2 pages in 11 point font.
+* The report should not be longer than 2 pages in 11 point font Times New Roman.
 * Marks will be awarded for the organization of the report contents (20%), clarity of project goal/hypothesis (30%), completeness of workflow/methods (40%) and organization of project timeline (10%)
 * There will be no marks deducted for addition of or lack of any challenges/errors, but professionalism of the assessment of limitations and problems will contribute to workflow and report organization marks.